connorholms/hockey-stats/README.md

 This is an WIP project for playing around in react and building a landing space for a future NHL analytics project

+npm commands in the package-json will set up the vite server, server and db until I get it all hosted on AWS

 TODO:

 - UI